Chinch-Bug/clangen-genemod/docs/dev/art/cat-sprites.md

 ### Individual Color Quirks:

 * All or most **GHOST** -colored pelts have lighter colored patterns than their base color.
 This is based on ghost tabbies in real life, that have black faces and extremities and lighter grays in their striped areas.
-* While the base colors (excluding the pattern aka stripes and spots etc.) for most colors consist of two colors, (the base color and the lighter fur on the chest/face), **SILVER** and **GOLDEN** colored pelts as well as **all brown pelts** have a third color on their backs; A bit darker blueish gray on SILVER, a bit more reddish orange on GOLDEN, and different types of grays on the brown cats.
+* While the base colors (excluding the pattern aka stripes and spots etc.) for most colors consist of two colors, (the base color and the lighter fur on the chest/face), **SILVER** and **GOLDEN** colored pelts as well as **all brown pelts** have a third color on their backs; A bit darker blueish gray on SILVER, a bit more reddish orange on GOLDEN, and different types of grays on the brown rabbits.
 You should try copying them from the existing pelts or draw your patterns on top of the single-colored pelts that already have them.

 ## White Patches